2019/2020 – INFORMATION FOR PhD STUDENTS

 The PhD grant is increased for periods of mobility abroad of no less than 20 consecutive days.

 • If authorisation is being requested for the first time for a stay abroad for a period of 6 months or less, or if any past external stay(s) and the current stay together sum up to a period of 6 months or less: authorisation is given by the Course Coordinator, upon the supervisor’s approval.

 • If authorisation is being requested for the first time for a stay abroad for a period of more than 6 months, or if any past external stay(s) and the current stay together sum up to a period of more than 6 months: authorisation is given by the Teaching Board, upon the supervisor’s approval.

 The form to request the authorisation is available online

 a.
 (PhD students with and without study grants)

-Fill in the appropriate form, have it signed on the basis of the duration of your stay abroad and submit it to the Research Training Service (with a copy to the secretary).
+Fill in the appropriate form, have it signed on the basis of the duration of your stay abroad and submit it to the Research Training Service (with a copy to the Department secretariat).

 b. (only PhD students with study grants)